IronSavior/phlegethon/README.md

 Dynamically manage firewall rules based on peer activity.

 Phlegethon tracks UDP transfer rates to individual remote peers from a given source host.
 Chiron manages firewall rules.
-When a the rate of data transmitted to a peer exceeds a threshold, the Chiron script is invoked.
+When the rate of data transmitted to a peer exceeds a threshold, the Chiron script is invoked.